Box Fill Calculator

 Example:

-suppose you have got a container with 10 wires, wherein the largest engaging in twine length is 12 AWG, the wide variety of gadgets is five, and there are 10 grounding conductors with the most important grounding cord size being 12 AWG, decide:
+Suppose you have a box with 10 wires, the largest conducting wire size is 12 AWG, 5 devices, and 10 grounding conductors with the largest grounding wire size being 12 AWG.
+Determine:

 • Grounding wire volume